Bachelor of Technology (Computing Studies)

 The program includes core courses in programming, database systems, software engineering, web programming and professional computing practice.

 In the second and third years you'll study four courses from a minor study area, which might include accounting and law, applied communication, economics, finance, marketing, entrepreneurship, logistics, management, or statistics.

 The remainder of your courses will be selected from IT electives, advanced IT electives and student electives.

 Employment opportunities are as flexible and broad as the program itself.
-By studying a wide range of topics, both in computing and in other fields, graduates can pursue pure IT roles and roles in other areas that require IT experience like marketing, advertising, accounting and health administration.
+By studying a wide range of topics, both in computing and in other fields, graduates can pursue pure IT roles and roles in other areas that require IT experience such as marketing, advertising, accounting, and health administration.